 Begbies Traynor are available for appointment as liquidators, and can guide you through the rules and regulations surrounding a Members’ Voluntary Liquidation.

-Once appointed, the liquidator will send notice of the MVL to the Registrar of Companies, creditors, and The Gazette, prior to selling off the assets of business and operating the company’s bank accounts.
+Once appointed, the liquidator will send notice of the MVL to the Registrar of Companies, creditors, and the Gazette, prior to selling off any assets of business.

 A final general meeting is called to present a formal account of the liquidation, which is then sent to the Registrar of Companies.

-An alternative to closing down a limited company is to let it lie dormant.
+An alternative to closing down a limited company is to register it as dormant.
 This can be a good option if you want to trade again in the future, as the company will remain on the register at Companies House.
 Annual Returns are still required though, and you will need to file dormant accounts which include a balance sheet plus any relevant notes.

-Similar to a Members’ Voluntary Liquidation in terms of the filing requirements and timescales, Creditors’ Voluntary Liquidation places suppliers and other creditors at the forefront of the procedure.
+Similar to a Members’ Voluntary Liquidation in terms of the filing requirements and timescales, Creditors’ Voluntary Liquidation places the interests of suppliers and other creditors at the forefront of the procedure.

-Placing the emphasis on realising high returns for creditors, the steps involved in this process include:
+With the emphasis on realising maximal returns for creditors, the steps involved in this process include:

 • Seeking advice from a professional Insolvency Practitioner.
-Begbies Traynor operate from an extensive network of offices, and are licensed to act as liquidators.
+Begbies Traynor operate from an extensive network of offices, and are licensed to act as liquidators in CVL procedures

-• Placing all business paperwork in the hands of the liquidator, who takes over control of the company.
+• Placing all business paperwork in the hands of the liquidator, who will take over control of the company

 • Selling business assets to pay off debts.

 This involves one of your creditors petitioning through the court system for your company’s liquidation in order to recoup their monies.
-Creditors owed more than £750 can request a winding up order, which effectively means the end of your business.
+Creditors owed more than £750 can apply for a winding up order against your company, which will force your business into compulsory liquidation.

-Compulsory liquidation often results in an investigation by the Insolvency Service into the conduct of directors during the time leading up to insolvency.
+As with all forms of liquidation, compulsory liquidation involves the appointed liquidator investigating the conduct of directors in the period leading up to the company's insolvency.
 If issues are uncovered, it could mean director disqualification, fines, or even a prison sentence in the most serious cases.